 A Strategic Equality Plan is a comprehensive framework setting out how a public organisation will comply with the General and Specific Duties to ensure that policies and practices are fully inclusive, eliminate unlawful discrimination, promote equality and embrace diversity.
-In line with this framework, the Inclusive Conwy Plan outlines how the Council will deliver measurable equality outcomes which will improve the lives of individuals and communities within Conwy.
-Based on feedback received during consultation about the importance of language, we have renamed our Strategic Equality Plan for this iteration to Inclusive Conwy.
-We have chosen this name because that is our goal, that no matter your background you are able to live, work and visit a county where you are welcomed and feel you are accepted and belong.
+The Plan outlines how the Council will deliver measurable equality outcomes which will improve the lives of individuals and communities within Conwy.

-Within this Plan, we include:
+Within Conwy's Strategic Equality Plan, we include: